evandough/enterprise-endpoint-infra/infrastructure-automation/README.md

 ## Template Customization
 **BEFORE DEPLOYMENT**
 <br></br>
-Edit `template.json` and update the variables with your preferred values
+- Edit `template.json` and update the variables with your preferred values
+- Edit `deploy.json` and update the variables with your preferred values

 ## Optional Customizations
 You can also modify: